 The seasonal LBA transmission loss percentage calculated by the Transmission Provider will apply to the LSE's applicable seasonal LBA Coincident Peak Demand forecast to determine the LSE transmission losses for the calculation of the seasonal Initial PRMR.
 The LBA transmission loss percentage calculated by the Transmission Provider coincident with each LRZ’s seasonal Peak Demand forecast will determine the LSE transmission losses for the calculation of LRR.
 Both the MISO and Zonal Transmission Losses will be posted on the MISO public website by November 1 before the upcoming Planning Year.

-Initial PRMR met with Behind-the-Meter-Generation Resources that are interconnected to the Transmission System shall be treated like other Resources with respect to transmission losses.
-Initial PRMR met with Behind-the-Meter-Generation Resources that are not interconnected to the Transmission System shall be adjusted to account for serving load without incurring transmission losses by grossing up the MW quantity of such resources by (1.0 + the appropriate LBA transmission loss percentage).
+Final PRMR met with Behind-the-Meter-Generation Resources that are interconnected to the Transmission System shall be treated like other Resources with respect to transmission losses.
+Final PRMR met with Behind-the-Meter-Generation Resources that are not interconnected to the Transmission System shall be adjusted to account for serving load without incurring transmission losses by grossing up the MW quantity of such resources by (1.0 + the appropriate LBA transmission loss percentage).

 Appendix M: Planning Resource Auction Formulation with Reliability-based Demand Curves